rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 `ChannelSender` is a type from the `bevy_channel_trigger` that effectively is a multi-producer single-consumer channel (the sending part of it) that we can use to send events from the web side to the Bevy side.
 Exactly how we are going to receive these events in Bevy is covered in the next section.

-> Our previous blog post dives into detail how `bevy_channel_trigger` works and how you can use it in your own projects.
+> Our previous blog post dives into detail about how `bevy_channel_trigger` works and how you can use it in your projects.
 You can find it [here](https://rustunit.com/blog/2024/11-15-bevy-channel-trigger).

 ## 4. Receive and load image data in Bevy